DavidLapadula/JSAlgorithmPractice/README.md

 ## Javascript Data Structures and Algorithms
-Practicing Data Structures and Algorithms in Javascript
+Practicing Data Structures and Algorithms in JavaScript.

 ## Completed
 - Check for anagram